the-creative-tester/blog/_posts/2016-02-07-Java-REST-API-Testing.md

 We are going to write our first automated test against <http://api.open-notify.org/iss-now>.
 We will first need to make some changes to

-Create a new directory for your API test automation project, and open that directory in Sublime Text 3.
-Now create a new file in that directory.
-Tests scripts are usually named ```*spec.js``` in order for jasmine-node to find them.
-For this post, I will use ```iss-spec.js```.

 ### Using Frisby